grantchen2003/key-value-store/README.md

-This is a distributed key value store.
+# Key-Value Store

-Supports GET, PUT, DELETE operations on string-typed keys and string-typed values.
+A distributed key-value store supporting basic operations on string-typed keys and values, with sharding and master-slave replication.

-Simple hashing to route key to shard.
+## Features

+### Supported Operations
+- **GET**: Retrieve the value associated with a key.
+- **PUT**: Store or update a value under a key.
+- **DELETE**: Remove the value associated with a key.

+### Sharding
+- Keys are routed to shards using **simple hashing**.
+- Each shard manages a subset of the keyspace.

+### Replication
-Each shard is replicated via master slave.
+- Each shard uses **master-slave replication**.
+- A shard can have **any number of slaves** to improve read availability and fault tolerance.
+- Writes are handled by the **master** and replicated asynchronously to slaves.

+### Consistency
+- **Master reads** are eventually consistent with slave replicas.
+- Slaves may lag behind the master, depending on replication progress.

+### Scalability
-Arbitrary number of slaves can be added to serve a shard master.
+- New slaves can be added dynamically to handle increased read load.

-Reads from master are consistent.

-Reads from slaves are eventually consistent.
+- The system is designed to scale horizontally across multiple shards.